NuGet/Home/proposed/2023/NuGetAudit-without-nuget.org-as-packageSource.md

 https://osv.dev is a free vulnerability database, with per-ecosystem downloads available as a zip download.
 For NuGet, the URL is https://osv-vulnerabilities.storage.googleapis.com/NuGet/all.zip.
 It could be interesting to be able to use this URL as an audit source, especially for customers who block access to nuget.org.

+### Tooling support

+Visual Studio has a GUI to manage package sources, and the `dotnet` CLI has commands such as `dotnet nuget add source`.
+The first version of `auditSources` will not include equivalent experiences in order to avoid slowing down the implementation of the first version.